 Summary:

 The Taylor County Schools district in West Virginia consists of 5 schools, including 3 elementary schools, 1 middle school, and 1 high school.
-The district serves a predominantly white student population, with some notable differences in academic performance across the schools.
+The data reveals significant variability in school performance within the district, with West Taylor Elementary School standing out as a high-performing school, while Anna Jarvis Elementary School appears to be a lower-performing outlier.

 Thank you for your feedback!